Introducing Partner Explore

 If you are interested to learn more click this link to purchase the Field Guide.

-This tool comes from Opal School’s two-year collaboration with Project Zero’s Mara Krechevsky and Ben Mardell to articulate an approach that inspires and integrates children’s and teachers’ inventiveness into the school day.
+The following tool for Partner Explore comes from Opal School’s two-year collaboration with Project Zero’s Mara Krechevsky and Ben Mardell to articulate an approach that inspires and integrates children’s and teachers’ inventiveness into the school day.
 This project, funded by The Lemelson Foundation, was guided by research into Opal School’s practices, a study of related literature (including the fields of invention, creativity, and neuroscience), and consultation with other stakeholders in the emerging field of invention education with children of all ages, the above link will take you to this resource found on the opalschool.org site.
 It can be used to encourage children to practice negotiating ideas and to identify new possibilities that may not emerge from working alone.